olympum/oarsman/README.md

 The available commands are:

     version                   Print the version number
-    workout                   Start a rowing workout
+    train                     Start a rowing workout activity
     export                    Export workout data from database
     import                    Import workout data from database
-    help [command]            Help about any command
+    list                      List all workout activities in the database remove                    Remove an activity from the database help [command]            Help about any command

 The program uses a SQLite3 database to store metadata about the workout activities.
 The database file and all raw workout logs are stored under the folder `.oarsman` in the user's home directory.
 The